KBALDE/kbalde/README.md

 - ⚡ Fun fact: ...
 -->

-Hi!
 My name is Kindi BALDE.
 I'm a Full Stack Data Scientist, AI Enthusiast, and Consultant based in Paris, France.

 From an Econometrics academic background, I worked my way up to Data Science by expanding my passion for data analysis.
 Through that process, I went from simple data analysis to advanced data engineering in distributed ecosystems like Hadoop and Spark, and now to Artificial Intelligence.